Renaud-Dov/CheckStudents/README.md

 ## Reset the bot

 To reset the bot, use command `reset`.
 Reset command will reset admin list, put default prefix, and set language to english.
->You must be an admin in order to execute this command
+>You must be an admin or the server owner in order to execute this command

 ## Activate/Deactivate bot system messages